ldelenger/bigint/README.md

 # bigint

-1. **The library is still in the development stage**, though implemented api has been tested.
-2. In future plans **implementation of functions and inner design of the library will change**.
+A simple big integer library in C

+### NOTE
+**The library is still raw and a lot of changes have to be made**, but it can do the task, so feel free to use it anywhere.